 The curriculum was developed following the domains from NAB and emphasizes all areas needed to master the national examination.
 Kent State University's academic program is approved for accreditation by NAB.
 Students are required to complete a two semester supervised internship in a licensed nursing home or long term care facility.
 This professional training consists of 800-1000 hours of hands-on experience alongside professionals in nursing home administration.
 Students in the program are encouraged to become members of the American College of Health Care Administrators (ACHCA) and Ohio Health Care Association (OHCA).
 This organization provides opportunities for professional development, leadership and mentoring from leading professionals in the field.

-Nursing Home Administration students are encouraged to pursue a minor in business through the College of Business Administration.
+Nursing Home Administration students are encouraged to pursue a minor in business through the Ambassador Crawford College of Business and Entrepreneurship.
 The Business minor provides students with exposure to a basic business core and helps them gain an overview of the world of business while pursuing a degree in another field.